iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## New in version 1.5.1
+SmartThings Webhook support is now supported and open to all.
+See the announcement [here](https://github.com/iklein99/homebridge-smartthings/discussions/141).
 ## New in 1.5.0
 Support for SmartThings webhook to support real-time update of device state changes.
 Support for webhooks is in closed beta at the moment, but will be made available soon.